mvolkmann/blog/src/astro.md

 ## Overview

 {% aTargetBlank "https://astro.build", "Astro" %} is
-"the web framework for content-driven websites".
+a free, open-source (MIT license) framework that is "the web framework for content-driven websites".
 It can be used to generate static sites, build server-side rendered (SSR) sites,